 The Wild, Wild West

-You can think of the OTC market like the Wild, Wild West of trading.
-Just because the stock is trading at $0.90 doesn’t mean that you’ll buy or sell those shares at $.90.
+You can think of the OTC market as the Wild, Wild West of trading.
+Just because the stock is trading at $0.90 doesn’t mean that you’ll buy or sell those shares at $0.90.

 If I put a buy order in “at market”, that price could shoot up to $1.90, $3.00; whatever their price might be.
 Essentially that’s what happened in my case.

 I had put in an order to buy say 2,500 shares (I don’t remember the exact number) and a few 100 of the shares executed at what I thought was the market price.
-But I quickly and expensively learned that a lot of them issued at a price double of what I intended to buy it for.
+But I quickly and expensively learned that a lot of them were issued at a price double what I intended to buy them for.

 To make matters worse, after the trade settled, the prices were displaying what I thought I was paying for it in the beginning.
 To summarize:

 - I submitted a buy order for 2500 shares of a penny stock “at market” and thought I was buying it for $0.90.

 - I bought a few hundred shares at $.90 but most executed at least 2 if not 3 times that.
 That means I made an investment of $5,000 instead of what I thought was going to be $2,250.